|About the Compton Award|

 Compton was an American physicist who won the Nobel Prize for Physics in 1927 for discovering and explaining changes in x-ray wavelengths resulting from x-ray collisions with electrons, the so-called Compton effect.
 This important discovery in 1922 confirmed the dual nature (wave and particle) of electromagnetic radiation.
 A Ph.D. from Princeton University, Compton held many prominent positions, including professor of physics at The University of Chicago and chairman of the committee of the National Academy of Sciences that studied the military potential of atomic energy.
 His position on that committee made Compton instrumental in initiating the Manhattan Project, which created the first atomic bomb.

-2015 APS Compton Award to Ice, Larson, and Sparks
+2021 APS Compton Award Presented to Mark Rivers and Steve Sutton

 The Advanced Photon Source Users' Executive Committee (APS UEC) is pleased to announce that Mark Rivers and Stephen Sutton are the winners of the 2021 APSUO Arthur H. Compton Award, which recognizes an important scientific or technical accomplishment at the Advanced Photon Source.

 Mark L. Rivers is a Research Professor in the Department of the Geophysical Sciences and Center for Advanced Radiation Sources (CARS) at The University of Chicago, and currently the Executive Director of CARS.

 Stephen R. Sutton is also a Research Professor in the Department of the Geophysical Sciences and Center for Advanced Radiation Sources at The University of Chicago, as well as a Research Associate in the Earth Sciences Section of The Field Museum in Chicago.